 What if you owned a home that was built without standards?
 How would you replace faucets, electrical outlets, lights, knobs and fixtures if none of these were standard?
 This would be a nightmare.
 In the same sense, technology solutions need to be standardized.

-I’ve been all over the industry and I have yet to find two companies that operate identically.
 In addition, there are many unique business structures and segments within the industry.
 This has created a diverse ecosystem of technological tools and operating preferences.
 Choudhry and O’Kelly (2018) observed that our processes are “highly manual and analog, with ‘broad-brush’ management prescriptions.”
 I’ve often said that technology vendors must develop a product that is “general enough for the masses, yet specific enough for the few”.
 Over the years, this trend has led to bloated technology solutions that are difficult to maintain, and lack transparency and the ability to scale quickly.

 Let me get back to this idea of technology standards.
 What do I mean?
 Imagine if companies could collaborate to develop a set of standards to ensure that solutions are compatible.
 Standards allow the development of products that are able to create, maintain, and share information across multiple platforms and devices.
 Standards can be as specific or general as they need be.
 For instance, a specific standard could be developed for Timber Cruising software.

 I’m curious how others would classify the Forestry profession in terms of technology adoption?
-If you have experience, or an opinion, on the matter please leave a reply below.
+If you have experience, or an opinion on the matter please leave a reply below.

 Categories: Technology Adoption